jx0906/proj4_frontend/README.md

 # [todaybakewhat](https://todaybakewhat.onrender.com)
-Developed with the objective to support users in their search for The Bake Recipe of the day, this app brings together recipes thoughtfully created by the todaybakewhat community and data aggregated from third party APIs, overlayed with features like note taking to record bake observations and comments, track pantry inventory and curate shopping lists, as well as customisable price trackers to enable the smart user to compare prices of the ingredients required for the bake, all from the convenience of one app.
+Developed with the objective to support users in their search for The Bake Recipe of the day, this app aims to bring together recipes thoughtfully created by the todaybakewhat community and data aggregated from third party APIs, overlayed with features like note taking to record bake observations and comments, track pantry inventory and curate shopping lists, as well as customisable price trackers to enable the smart user to compare prices of the ingredients required for the bake.

 ## Screenshots
 Landing page for the enthusiastic baker, with recipe contributions from the todaybakewhat community and data aggregated from third party APIs to enrich the database